Make or break in World War I

 The letter extract above appears by kind permission of Mr Fred Peterson of Owl Antiques Ltd., USA.

 Woolworth sent a barage of letters to the British Admirality.
-At the time the UK continued to import a variety of manufactured items from the USA to support the war effort.
-He reasoned that on the return journey the vessels were empty and could backhaul British goods to the Five-and-Ten.
+At the time the UK continued to import a variety of manufactured items from the USA to support its war effort.
+He argued that on the return journey the vessels were empty and could backhaul British goods to the Five-and-Ten.
 The First Lord of the Admiralty, a certain Winston Churchill who was later to become one of the most famous men of the twentieth century, retorted that most of the vessels were carrying emigrants to the land of the free.

-Frank Woolworth's second tactic helped to cement his reputation as one of the world's great entrepreneurs.
+Woolworth needed to raise his game.
+His new-found tactics helped to cement his reputation as one of the world's great entrepreneurs.
 He made it his mission to help American factories to adopt the principles of mass production that he had seen on his visits to Europe.
 He even helped suppliers to source raw materials.

 America's entry to the war had proved decisive.
 Woodrow Wilson's decision to remain neutral until 1917 meant that most servicemen did indeed return home, having avoided the stalemate of trench warfare.
 The far-away War led to shortages in the USA but disruption to everyday life was quite limited.

-Shortcuts to related content in the Woolworths Museum
+Shortcuts to related content